Skip to content

 2. Enable Profiling

 No global configuration is needed!
-Simply call profile on the actions you want to profile.
+Simply use the :vernier strategy on the actions you want to profile.

 Basic Usage